erikj/presentations/gitgithubncareol/slides/intro.md

 http://erikj.github.io/gitgithubncareol

 !NOTE
-Erik Johnson, Software Engineer w/ NCAR EOL. here to share our experience using Git and GitHub to enhance our development workflow.
+Erik, Software Engineer w/ NCAR EOL here in Boulder.
+Here to share our experience using Git and GitHub to enhance our development and deployment workflows
-I've published these slides to erikj.github.io/gitgithubncareol, so you can open the URL in your browser if you'd like to follow along or skip ahead or back.
-Slides are also a repository on GitHub, so if you find any problems, feel free to submit an issue or pull request.

 !SLIDE